TekyaygilFethi/Ren.Kit/src/Ren.Kit.CacheKit/README.md

 ---

-## 📐 Why Redis Factory & Lifetime From Consumer?
+## 🔍 Why the Redis Factory & Lifetime Are External?

-✔ Architecture flexibility
+✔ Architecture freedom
-✔ Connection pooling correctness
+✔ Correct resource management (no hidden multiplexers!)
-✔ Perfect for multi-tenant and high-scale systems
+✔ Works with multi-tenant & advanced redis topologies
-✔ Easy test-ability with mocks
+✔ Fully testable (mocks allowed)
-✔ Zero configuration assumptions in the library
+✔ Provider behavior controlled by **you**, not by the library

-Your app decides how Redis should behave — **not the package**.
+> Your app decides how Redis should work — not CacheKit 🦌

 ---

 ## 📚 Documentation

-📘 Complete guides & best practices:
+📘 Full docs & best practices:
 ➡ https://fethis-organization.gitbook.io/ren.kit-documentation/

 ---

 ## 🤝 Contributing

-We welcome feature ideas and PRs!
+We love contributions! 🎯
-Let’s build a better caching experience together 🦌
+Whether it’s a feature idea, PR, or bug report — let’s build a better caching toolkit together.

 ---

 **REN.Kit.CacheKit**
 Regular.
 Everyday.
 Normal.
-**Super-powered caching for .NET** 🚀
+Now even faster — **Power up your .NET caching today** 🚀